damiaoiris/wins_cookies_project/README.md

 - Each type of bot visited 500 websites and collected all cookies.

 I started a notebook (data_notebook) where you can find the DB and some discription of the most important columns.

+*(Please don't use this data outside the project)*